CrezZ/OsuRasp/README.md

 4) enter login_name for bot.
 ONLY english and it must end with "bot", for example MySuper_bot
 5) Done.
 Store API token under this line "Use this token to access the HTTP API:"

-#2.2 Create Viber bot
+# 2.2 Create Viber bot

 1) Go to https:// partners.viber.com  → Login there  → Create Bot Account
 2) enter all fields
 3) Done.
 Store API token and URI

-#3 Edit setting.php
+# 3 Edit setting.php

 Common
-define('ADMIN', 'ivanivanov123'); // ник админа, используется проверка "админ ли?"
+define('ADMIN', 'ivanivanov123'); // for admin mode
 define('MYSQL_HOST','localhost');
 define('MYSQL_USER','root');
 define('MYSQL_PASS','123123');